nexustix/firmament/README.md

 firmament

-Proof of concept networking protocol
+Networking proof of concept on top of TCP
-Not intended for production